dagewa/DIALS_for_ED_paper/Figures/simulation/00README.txt

   distance of 200 mm, with the beam centre in the middle of the panel.

-In either case, the rotation axis is not changed from its original direction, which for ``experiments_ED.json`` is unusual, being about (-0.755, -0.656, 0).
-The reason to not change this to something conventional such as (1, 0, 0) is that the crystal model orientation would have to be changed so that the same reflections as contained in ``observed.pickle`` would be observed by rotation around the new axis.
+In either case, the rotation axis is not changed from its original direction, which for ``static.json`` is slightly off from the Y axis (-0.018138,-0.999803,0.008012).
+The reason to not regularise this to something conventional such as (0, -1, 0) is that the crystal model orientation would have to be changed so that the same reflections as contained in ``observed.pickle`` would be observed by rotation around the new axis.
 This way is simpler and should still demonstrate the differences between MX and ED refinement that I'm interested in.

 Simulate observations
 ---------------------